jeremy-block/retro-relevance-study/retro-relevance/assets/tutorialText/intro.md

 ## Timing and Tools

 You only have **15 minutes** to look at evidence.

-*Be mindful about what you focus on.* You will not have enough time to read all the documents.
+*Be mindful about what you focus on.* You will **not have enough time** to read all the documents.

 Right click to access the:
-1. 🔎 **Search tool** to find documents (matching content will be <span style='background-color: #ffea57'>Yellow</span>),
+1. 📝 **Note tool** to write down anything of interest,
-2. 🖊️ **Highlight tool** to mark interesting content in <span style='background-color: #77F7A4'>Green</span>,
+2. 🖊️ **Highlight tool** to mark interesting content in <span style='background-color: #77F7A4'>Green</span>, and
-3. 📝 **Note tool** to write down anything of interest.

-### Note
+3. 🔎 **Search tool** to find documents (matching content will be in <span style='background-color: #ffea57'>Yellow</span>).

+### A note about the truth

 Only those involved in the murder may knowingly lie, while anyone might unknowingly provide false information.

 For example, if a John Doe is guilty of murder and says he never saw the victim that night, he is knowingly lying (1st Degree lie).

-Now, if Jane Doe, who is innocent, says the victim left at 8 PM--even though she wasn’t there to see them leave--but they actually left at 7 PM, that’s unknowingly providing false information (2nd Degree lie).
+Now, if Jane Doe, who is innocent, says the victim left at 8 PM, but the victim actually left at 7 PM, that’s unknowingly providing false information because she wasn’t there to see them leave (2nd Degree lie).

+Only those directly involved with the murder will tell 1st degree lies.
+Everyone else could provide false information though.

 ### Are you ready to begin?

-Your interactions will be used to generate a summary of your investigation.
+After this task, your interactions will be used to generate a summary of your investigation.